 Primary setup men: Joe Kelly, Blake Treinen, Pedro Báez

 This is another speculative inclusion on this list.
 Jansen set an especially high bar for himself in 2016-17 and wasn’t able to reach that level in 2018-19.
-Nevertheless, he’s saved at least 30 games in six consecutive years and was healthy in camp for the first time in a while.
+Nevertheless, he’s saved at least 30 games in six consecutive years.
 Jansen and Kelly paid a visit to the Driveline Baseball performance training facility this offseason to try to improve the action on their offerings.
 And while Kelly has had wide variations in results in recent years, his stuff is still eye-catching.
 Treinen is as intriguing a bounce-back candidate as any reliever in baseball, given the elite level he reached in 2018 (0.78 ERA in 80 1/3) before a return to earth in 2019 (4.91 ERA in 58 2/3 innings).
 He’s recovered from a stress reaction in his back.
 Báez has struck out at least 25 percent of batters faced in four of the past five seasons.

 Anyway, after adding Mookie Betts in his walk year, you know the all-in Dodgers will leave no stone unturned when it comes to improving their 2020 team in-season.
 So the Dodgers should have a good bullpen ...
 I think.

-I guess… anybody?
-Because who knows what unforeseen stalwarts will spring up.
+*I guess … anybody?
+Because honestly, who knows what unforeseen stalwarts will spring up or who will be hot (or not) in this short burst of a season?

 Anthony Castrovince has been a reporter for MLB.com since 2004.
 Read his columns and follow him on Twitter at @Castrovince.